jasonmaster/ArchInstaller/README.md

   * These scripts are heavily biased toward my own preferences and may not suit your needs.
   * These scripts are not well tested.
 I've published them here for some of the guys at work to experiment with.
+  * These scripts do not support UEFI.
+I don't have any UEFI hardware to test on.

 # TODO